 All answers point to “yes”.
 But if this analysis is true, what influence have these disconcerting factors had upon the price of TRX?
 Well, Tron prices have been languishing along with the rest of the crypto markets, since TRX’s second major pump in May of 2018.
 Tron today trades for about $0.02, and the lack of news on the Tron front means that these prices are likely to stick around for the foreseeable future.

 But it wasn’t always this way.
 TRON entered the crypto markets like so many other altcoins, trading for fractions of a penny after the initial ICO.
 When TRX prices started to surge, as they did in January 2018, TRX prices shot up to more than $0.25 per token!
+Back then, having TRX stored in a Tron wallet was definitely a good idea because you could have sold your coins for profit.
 This was one of the most notable meteoric price gains in the entire crypto ecosystem at the time, but little did investors know that this was merely a flash in the pan.
 When TRON crashed, it did so without mercy, falling to a mere $0.03 only a month after its all-time high.

 TRON worth bounced around the in the weeks to follow, briefly emerging above $0.05 for hours or days, before tumbling closer to $0.02.
 More recently, TRX has stabilized around $0.02, as there have been not much good news in the past few months that has related to TRX specifically.